Uniffo/uniffo/README.md

 ## Project Description

-Uniffo is a tool for unifying WordPress runtime environments, aimed at reducing the time needed to create a WordPress runtime environment and enabling the sharing of such environments.
+Wpd is a tool for unifying WordPress runtime environments, aimed at reducing the time needed to create a WordPress runtime environment and enabling the sharing of such environments.

 ## Installation